cjoakim/azure-cosmos-db-event-driven-app/README.md

   - database name of your choice, such as **dev**
   - container name of your choice, such as **events**
     - Partition key of this container should be **/pk**
-    - Minimal Request Unit setting is adequate
+    - Minimal Request Unit (RU) setting is adequate
 - **Azure Service Bus**
   - standard tier is adequate
   - queue name of your choice, such as **events**